Disconnections

 • between 20 and 31 December (inclusive)

-• EWOQ or another dispute resolution organisation is already investigating the restriction
+• EWOQ or another dispute resolution organisation is already investigating the disconnection

 Wrongful disconnection